orey/papers/docs/articles/conf-mgt.md

 \begin{itemize}
 \item Does this model enable to work in context?
 As well as today or better?
 \item Is is possible to load quickly a DMU for a zone?
 For the whole A/C?
-\item Does the model enable to go from an ATBB to a manufacturing view easily?
+\item Does the model enable to go from an to be built to a manufacturing view easily?
-\item Is it possible to reassign already produced components that were part of a certain ATBB to another one?
+\item Is it possible to reassign already produced components that were part of a certain to be built to another one?
 \item Can we reuse past customizations?
 Is it possible to put them in context again just to see what the DMU looks like?
 \item Can we go back in time and compare components between today and several months ago?
 What exactly do we see?
 \item To what extent can we do concurrent engineering?